2i2c-org/infrastructure/docs/sre-guide/support/community-domains.md

 3. If Auth0 is being used, change `jupyterhub.hub.config.CustomAuth0OAuthenticator.logout_redirect_to_url`
    to point to the community managed domain.

-4. If GitHub Authentication is being used, change the domain used in the URL in `jupyterhub.hub.config.GitHubOAuthenticator.oauth_callback_url` to point to the community managed domain.

-5. If CILogon Authentication is being used, change the domain used in the URL in `jupyterhub.hub.config.CILogonOAuthenticator.oauth_callback_url` to point to the community managed domain.
+4. If CILogon Authentication is being used, change the domain used in the URL in `jupyterhub.hub.config.CILogonOAuthenticator.oauth_callback_url` to point to the community managed domain.

-6. In the `support.values.yaml` file for the cluster in which the hubs are, we set up redirects so folks who go to the older domains will get redirected to the new domain.
+5. In the `support.values.yaml` file for the cluster in which the hubs are, we set up redirects so folks who go to the older domains will get redirected to the new domain.

    ```yaml